garystafford/spring-music-docker/README.md

 ### Weave-based Network

 In this post, we will reuse the Java Spring Music application from the last [post](https://programmaticponderings.wordpress.com/2015/09/07/building-and-deploying-a-multi-container-java-spring-mongodb-application-using-docker).
 However, we will replace the project's static dependencies on Docker links with Weave.
 This post will demonstrate the most basic features of Weave, using a single cluster.
 In a future post, we will demonstrate how easily Weave also integrates with multiple clusters.
-All files for this post can be found in the `weave` branch of the [GitHub](https://github.com/garystafford/spring-music-docker/tree/weave) Repository.
-Instructions are below.
+All files for this post can be found in the `swarm-weave` branch of the [GitHub](https://github.com/garystafford/spring-music-docker/tree/swarm-weave) Repository.
+Instructions to clone repository below.

 ### Configuration